 We’ve written many times about cognitive distortions and how they can take money out of your portfolio.

-The short version is this: Be prepared to take a small loss rather than hang onto an investment that’s heading for a big loss; don’t be caught “waiting for it to turn around.”
+The short version of navigating a volatile market is this: Be prepared to take a small loss rather than hang onto an investment that’s heading for a big loss; don’t be caught “waiting for it to turn around.”
 That’s called loss aversion and, due to some odd psychological glitch, it registers more powerfully in most of us than the elation of realizing gains.

 Also, don’t invest in something just because everyone else is.
 That’s called the “bandwagon effect” and sometimes goes by the acronym FOMO (fear of missing out).
 Every portfolio, like every investor, is unique.
 There are reasons why you have the investments you have, and they have nothing to do with what’s best for everyone else.
 We hope.